TehShrike/abstract-state-router/readme.md

 For backwards compatibility reasons, `defaultQuerystringParameters` will work as well (though it does not function any differently).

+`allowStateChange` is an optional function with the state's domApi as its sole argument.
+If it returns `false`, navigation from the state will be prevented.
+If it is returns `true` or is left `undefined`, state changes will not be prevented.

 ### resolve(data, parameters, callback(err, content).redirect(stateName, [stateParameters]))

 `data` is the data object you passed to the addState call.  `parameters` is an object containing the parameters that were parsed out of the route and the query string.